Ling4826/Programming-Assignment-2/README.md

-# CovidVaccine
+# Checkwords

 ## Overview
-The `CovidVaccine` program reads a text file, analyzes its content, and provides various statistics, including:
+The `Checkwords` program reads a text file, analyzes its content, and provides various statistics, including:
 - Total number of characters
 - Number of palindrome words
 - Total number of tokens (words)